webreactor/rmq-dump/Readme.md

 * Dumps messages
 * Does not consume messages, server state is not changed after dumping
-* Loads messages to RMQ
+* Loads messages to RabbitMQ
 * Can filter load and dump lists of vhosts or queus
 * Can alter message changing result vhost or queue name
 * Uses json lines format